zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE8116 error message: *The selected entity x should match the entity y of the snippet parameter {Name of the snippet parameter}.*

-You will get CE8116 if you have changed the data type of a snippet parameter which was selected as the entity of the **Context** data source for a data view.
+You get CE8116 if you have changed the data type of a snippet parameter which was selected as the entity of the **Context** data source for a data view.

 To fix CE8116, do one of the following: